Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases

 \subsection{Navier-Stokes scale}

-At the Navier-Stokes scale the hydrodynamic equations receive two types of corrections.
+At the NS scale the hydrodynamic equations receive two types of corrections.
 The first one is due to the GHD diffusion and follow from evaluating the diffusion operator on the stationary state $\rho_{\rm p}^{(0)}$.
-The second type of corrections come from the collision integral and require solving the second Chapman-Enskog equation.
+The second type of corrections come from the collision integral and require solving the second ChE equation.
 We start with the former.
 In terms of the corrections to pressure and heat current we have

 moreover, contributions to $G_a$ at this level are

 In both cases we evaluate the coefficients by transferring the spatial derivative from the distribution to the generalized temperatures using \eqref{eq:BCderivatives}